Before You Go

 Bugs & Mosquitoes

 Bugs and mosquitoes vary depending on location and time of year.
 It’s a good idea to come prepared with insect repellent.
 Long-sleeved shirts and pants may be desirable at times.
 Often yellow jackets and wasps can be a nuisance.
 We recommend a eucalyptus and lemongrass repellent.
-If you are allergic, please bring two epi-pens.
+If you have moderate to severe allergies, you are required to bring two personal epi-pens.

 Menstrual Cycle

 Even if you aren’t anticipating your menstrual period, come prepared for it.
 We recommend you bring some sandwich-size zip-close bags.
 These bags can store products during the day while you are on the river.
 Used pads or tampons can be disposed of in the trash at lunch or at camp.
 We provide some menstrual products on most trips for emergencies.
+See our guide to feminine hygiene on the river for more helpful tips.

 Sleeping Gear